 - Itemized repair and service charges for water quality meters, probes, and displays.

-- The MPCA shall provide Secchi disks and Secchi tubes to awarded partners upon request at no charge.
+- The MPCA shall provide Secchi disks and/or Secchi tubes to awarded partners upon request at no charge.

 - Quantities and unit prices of equipment and supplies shall be included with the initial cost proposal.
 Eligible equipment and supplies include, but are not limited to: